 Habakkuk’s First Complaint

-The first 2 verses set the stage for the book.
+- The first 2 verses set the stage for the book.
 The prophet complains to God about the injustice and evil of Jehoiakim’s rule.

 - Habakkuk asks, why do you make me see this?
 Why are you putting us through this kind of iniquity and wickedness?
 How is this a good thing?

 The Lord’s Answer

-5“Look among the nations!
-Observe!
-Be astonished!
-Wonder!
-Because I am doing something in your days– You would not believe if you were told.
-6″For behold, I am raising up the Chaldeans, That fierce and impetuous people Who march throughout the earth To seize dwelling places which are not theirs.
+5“Look among the nations, and see; wonder and be astounded.
+For I am doing a work in your days that you would not believe if told.
+6For behold, I am raising up the Chaldeans, that bitter and hasty nation, who march through the breadth of the earth, to seize dwellings not their own.
 7They are dreaded and fearsome; their justice and dignity go forth from themselves.
 8Their horses are swifter than leopards, more fierce than the evening wolves; their horsemen press proudly on.
 Their horsemen come from afar; they fly like an eagle swift to devour.
 9They all come for violence, all their faces forward.
 They gather captives like sand.
 10At kings they scoff, and at rulers they laugh.
 They laugh at every fortress, for they pile up earth and take it.
 11Then they sweep by like the wind and go on, guilty men, whose own might is their god!” – Habakkuk 1:5-11

 Habakkuk Second Complaint

 12Are you not from everlasting, O LORD my God, my Holy One?
 We shall not die.
 O LORD, you have ordained them as a judgment, and you, O Rock, have established them for reproof.
 13You who are of purer eyes than to see evil and cannot look at wrong, why do you idly look at traitors and remain silent when the wicked swallows up the man more righteous than he?
 14You make mankind like the fish of the sea, like crawling things that have no ruler.
 15He brings all of them up with a hook; he drags them out with his net; he gathers them in his dragnet; so he rejoices and is glad.
 16Therefore he sacrifices to his net and makes offerings to his dragnet; for by them he lives in luxury, and his food is rich.
 17Is he then to keep on emptying his net and mercilessly killing nations forever? – Habakkuk 1:12-17

-I will take my stand at my watchpost and station myself on the tower, and look out to see what he will say to me, and what I will answer concerning my complaint. – Habakkuk 2:1
+I will take my stand at my watch post and station myself on the tower, and look out to see what he will say to me, and what I will answer concerning my complaint. – Habakkuk 2:1

 For more detail and explanation, please listen to the podcast.